MiguelAngelHorta/CRUD-App/README.md

 - Create a CSS file
     - This CSS script structures the visual design of the Security Control Inventory web page by defining a dark gray background with white text, styling the table with dark headers and rows, and incorporating visual cues for disabled buttons and edited rows, contributing to a cohesive and user-friendly interface.

+## Dockerize this app
+- Download and install Docker Desktop for your OS from Docker's official website: https://docs.docker.com/engine/install/.
+- Add a docker file to the folder
+  -